qinglee/wrapstuff/README.md

 \end{wrapstuff}
 <main text>
 ```
-You can read the package manual (in Chinese) for some explanations.
+You can read the package manual (in both English and Chinese) for some explanations.

 Contributing
 ------------